 Visual Arts Education BS

 Majors who successfully complete the Art Education program will be licensed to teach at the pre-school, elementary, middle, and high school levels.
-Students who graduate with a degree in Art Education learn about the wealth of resources available for creating art.
-At the same time, they learn to be resourceful, as they discover technologies, research for information, and create materials that advance their students’ learning.
-Art Education majors develop and hone skills for planning ahead, attending to details, and problem-solving “on their feet.”
-Art Education majors also explore the many ways art can be incorporated into multiple subject disciplines.
+Students who graduate with a degree in Art Education learn the skills and dispositions critical to creating a creative learning environment that advances their students’ learning.

-While art as a discipline is often associated with the lone artist working in a studio, art education is a highly interactive and, by necessity, collaborative venture.
-As future teachers, Art Education majors have many opportunities to learn how to collaborate in professional settings with colleagues and supervisors who may come from backgrounds different from their own.
-They learn to become comfortable interacting with a broad array of constituencies: students, parents, peer colleagues, and supervisors.
-In USF Art Education program an intensive field experience curriculum begins freshman year.
-At that time, majors undertake hands-on, practical field experiences in public and religious schools, in settings that are urban, suburban, and rural.
-Field experiences culminate senior year in 16 weeks of student teaching.
+While art as a discipline is often associated with the lone artist working in a studio, art education is a highly interactive and, by necessity, a collaborative venture.
+As future teachers, Art Education majors have many opportunities to collaborate and communicate in professional settings with students, parents, colleagues, and supervisors.
+The USF Art Education program provides intensive field experience curriculum which begins freshman year.

-Graduates of the USF Art Education program secure teaching positions in virtually all public school districts and in private/parochial schools across the region.
-USF Art Education graduates teach in schools across the nation, and overseas, both in private schools and Department of Defense schools.
-Beyond traditional school-based employment, graduates apply their educational knowledge and skills to working with young people and adults in camps, museums, non-profit organizations, medical facilities, in private art studios, and in commercial galleries.
-Finally, Art Education majors are well prepared to pursue advanced degrees in Art as well as in Education.
+Graduates of the USF Art Education program secure teaching positions in public schools and private/parochial schools across the region.
+USF Art Education graduates teach in schools across the nation, and overseas.
+Beyond traditional school-based employment, graduates may choose to apply their educational knowledge and skills to working with young people and adults in camps, museums, non-profit organizations, medical facilities, in private art studios, and in commercial galleries.

 The University of Saint Francis Art Department is fully accredited by the National Association of Schools of Art and Design (NASAD).
 Teacher education programs are accredited by the Indiana Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).